 Body Changes During the Sixth Month of Pregnancy

-What Are the Common Concerns in the Sixth Month of Pregnancy?
+What Are Some Common Concerns in the Sixth Month of Pregnancy?

 The common concerns ladies face during the sixth month of pregnancy are backaches, leg pain, foot cramps, swelling along with indigestion, constipation, and haemorrhoids.
 You might witness swelling around your feet and ankles and some even go up a shoe size.
-Even post-delivery when you get back into shape, your shoe size would remain the same as your feet won’t shrink back to normal.
-So happily go for a new shoe!
+This swelling should settle within 6 weeks of delivery.

 Around the middle of the 6th month of your pregnancy, you will experience itchiness around the abdomen.
 This happens because your baby is almost developed and your skin starts stretching to accommodate the growing foetus and enlarged uterus.
 As a result, your skin becomes dry and starts itching.
 This is the perfect time to apply those creams and ointments for stretch marks to retain the moisture in your skin and reduce itchiness.
 Also, keep drinking lots of water to keep your skin hydrated.